 The proposed policy addresses the problems outlined above by better distinguishing and prioritizing candidates based on urgency and by reflecting the conditions of a wider range of heart transplant candidates than the current system.
-The proposal incorporates physiological principles into the criteria that were previously based on clinical consensus and subjective patient management decisions, and not clearly stated in policy.
+The proposal incorporates physiological principles into criteria that were previously based on clinical consensus and subjective patient management decisions, and not clearly stated in policy.
 It also increases access to the donor pool for candidates most urgently in need of transplant.
 Most importantly, this proposal is expected to provide timely access to transplant for candidates most in need without negatively impacting candidates that may be able to wait longer for transplant.

-This proposal also incorporates feedback from various stakeholders received during and after the first round of public comment in January 2016.
+This proposal also incorporates feedback from various stakeholders received during and after the first round of public comment in January 2016 (Exhibit A) and the second round of public comment in August 2016 (Exhibit B).
 To review feedback from different stakeholders and the Committee's response, see "How was this proposal developed?" below.